How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 What can you show or demonstrate to passersby?

-And no, it's not racks and racks of sale junk in front of your doors!
-You want to begin by offering something on your busiest days when there is the most chance at discovery.
+And no, not racks and racks of sale junk in front of your doors!
+You want to begin by offering something on your busiest days, when you have the most chance of discovery.

-Regular readers know I have picked on Nordstrom’s sales abilities a time or two, but this time I applaud their serendipity.
+Regular readers know I have picked on Nordstrom’s sales abilities a time or two, but I applaud their serendipity this time.

 Right in the middle of the store was a whole area manned by two friendly associates where you could get what you purchased engraved, embossed, or embroidered.
 Notice the signage so shoppers quickly got it.